-Long-time University of Mary Washington coach and athletic administrator Dana Hall has been promoted to the full-time administrative role of Senior Associate Director of Athletics effective immediately, according to UMW Athletic Director Ken Tyler.
-Hall, who coached the field hockey and women’s lacrosse teams simultaneously for 21 years, and lacrosse for the past 23 seasons, will step down from her coaching duties as she transitions into her new role.
+Long-time University of Mary Washington coach and athletic administrator Dana Hall was promoted to the full-time administrative role of Senior Associate Director of Athletics July 1st, 2013, according to UMW Athletic Director Ken Tyler.
+Hall, who coached the field hockey and women’s lacrosse teams simultaneously for 21 years, and women’s lacrosse for 23 seasons, transitioned into the new role of full time administrator at the start of the 2013 fall term.

 “I am very pleased that Dana has accepted our offer to become Senior Associate Director of Athletics”, said Tyler on Saturday.
 “During her long and illustrious coaching career, she has had a positive impact on countless student-athletes.
 I look forward to working with her in this new role for the benefit of the entire department and I know she will do a great job.”

-A multi-sport athlete at Frostburg State University, Hall earned all-state honors in both field hockey and lacrosse for the Bobcats.
+A multi-sport athlete at Frostburg State University, Hall earned all-state honors in field hockey and lacrosse, as well as playing basketball and track & field for the Bobcats.
 An associate professor of health and physical education, Hall is a mother of two daughters and a grandmother of four.
 She resides in Spotsylvania, Va.